 We will read the writings of William Wordsworth, Dorothy Wordsworth, Charlotte Smith, Lord Byron, Mary Shelley, Percy Shelley, Keats, and Felicia Hemans alongside seventeenth- and eighteenth-century theories of the imagination by David Hume, Edmund Burke, and Immanuel Kant.
 We will also make frequent visits to the Mead Art gallery in order to experiment with some of these imaginative theories.
 Finally, we will debate what impact this history has had on current environmental discourse, contemporary ethics, and the Green movement.
 Some critics have argued, for instance, that the Romantics’ reverence for nature is more destructive than it might at first seem.
 Might it be more environmentally responsible to get rid of the Romantic concept of “nature” altogether?

-Fall semester.
-Professor Worsley.2015-16: Offered in Fall 2015
+Spring semester.
+Professor Worsley.2018-19: Offered in Spring 2019

 Readings in twentieth-century writers such as Henry James, Bernard Shaw, Joseph Conrad, D.H.
 Lawrence, Wyndham Lewis, Ford Madox Ford, Virginia Woolf, Evelyn Waugh, W.H.
 Auden, Robert Graves, George Orwell, Ivy Compton-Burnett.

-Omitted 2016-17.
-Professor Emeritus Pritchard.2015-16: Not offered
+Omitted 2018-19.
+Professor Emeritus Pritchard.2018-19: Not offered

-(Offered as ENGL 350 and AMST 350.) [before 1800] American Origins is a course in Early American literature and history.
+(Offered as ENGL 350 and AMST 350) [before 1800] American Origins is a course in Early American literature and history.
 It explores when and how this country began.
 We readily forget that it only became the “United States” in 1789.
 Before that and from early in the European conquests, it was “the (Spanish, or French, or English, or Dutch) colonies,” or “America” and thus but a part of European settlements in both the Southern and the Northern hemispheres.
 It was also a place known as “Turtle Island,” with indigenous trade networks that traversed the continent.
 It was also a foreign land to which countless African people were brought as slaves, men and women who adapted and made this land their own.
 These simultaneities and complexities frustrate any comprehensive narrative of the period.

 This will, then, be an experiment in shaping a transnational Early American literature and history course.
 Our goal is to expand the geographic and temporal boundaries of the subject using archival, print, and digital sources.
 We hope to learn multiple ways of reading the “texts” of early America: print books, pamphlets, broadsides, petitions, manuscripts and graphic media–and innovative scholarship.
 These will give us some access to the many peoples reshaping what was, in fact, a very Old World.